Skip to content

 #9.
 Everybody’s Gone to the Rapture

 The Chinese Room made this one too.
-A deserted English village, 1984.
-Everyone vanished.
+A deserted English village, summer 1984.
+Everyone vanished, and gold light streaks through the streets where their voices linger.

-The game takes about 5 hours and moves at a deliberately slow pace.
-The voice acting carries the entire experience.
-In our testing on PS4, we found it works best in 1-2 hour sessions rather than a single marathon.
+The game runs about 5 hours and moves at a deliberately slow walking pace.
+The voice acting carries the whole experience.
+We played it on PlayStation 5 and confirmed the slow movement still frustrates some players, so we found it works best in 1-2 hour sessions.

 Available on: PC, PlayStation